lizcodd/CarrotBot/README.md

 1.)
 Click 'Update Database' to sync your local database with PurpleCarrot.com's archives (takes several seconds).
 It is recommended to do this weekly as that is how often PurpleCarrot updates their recipes.

 2.)
-Use the singular form of keywords to get more results (instead of searching for 'carrots' try 'carrot')
+Use the singular form of keywords to get more results (instead of searching for 'carrots' try 'carrot').